Model of models -- Part 1: Implementation directions

 After assuming a set of unlearned models, Fig.~\ref{fig:Multiple_Consolidation}(b), it can be assumed further, that will or more probably consciousness, acting like a flashlight or a beacon, produces consistent attention (over time) to learn/attend each model (or several of them) individually.

 This concept explains why an infant is usually very focused over his toys (e.g. a ball), and tracking them is essential for this process.
 This effect sticks till adulthood, also in the process of using the cognitive model (i.e. after the learning stage).
 It is the need to be attentive only to a limited set of models ($7\pm 2$ items in WM) \citep{plass2010cognitive}.
 See examples in Fig.~\ref{fig:attnetive_model_learning}.
+Fig.~\ref{fig:attnetive_model_learning}(c) demonstrates split attention concentrating on two specific models: a football and a truck toy.

 In other words, will is coming from the top (or from the side of an hierarchy, if it does not interested in top-down focusing but on specific models at any level), shining like a projector, focusing on one/few models, while tracking it/them in the real world.